microsoft/Mastering-the-Marketplace/docs/partner-center/index.md

 <a target="_blank" href="https://go.microsoft.com/fwlink/?linkid=2196410">Video</a>

 Understanding Partner Center, the publisher's portal, is key to creating great offers.
 This demo walks through setting up a Partner Center offer for an Azure Managed Application.

-## More Partner Center topics

-### Handling multiple currencies for different markets

-<a target="_blank" href="https://go.microsoft.com/fwlink/?linkid=2207055">Video</a>

-Plans have specific pricing and may be offered in many regions, many with different currencies.
-This video walks though how to customize pricing in local currencies per selling region.
-For example, you may set the price in the US at one rate and the price in other regions for different amounts based on local currencies.